Forbes Field: Seating and tickets

 Forbes Field had an original capacity of 25,000, the largest in the league at the time.
 Seating at the stadium was remodeled numerous times, peaking at a capacity of 41,000 in 1925 and closing in 1970 at 35,000 seats.
 On opening day, ticket prices ranged from $1.25 (equal to $ today) for box seats and $1 (equal to $ today) for reserved grand stand sections; temporary bleachers were set up for the occasion and cost $0.50.
 Ticket prices were considered high for the day and steel pillars supporting the roof occasionally blocked fans' views of the field.
 Two thousand bleacher seats were situated along the left field side; tickets were sold for a maximum of $1.
 When winning streaks attracted high attendance to games, fans were permitted to sit on the grass in right field, provided they agreed to allow a player to catch any ball hit in the area.
 The lowest season of attendance came in 1914, when 139,620 people attended games; the highest at the stadium came in 1960, when 1,705,828 people watched the Pirates play.
 On September 23, 1956, the stadium's largest crowd, 44,932, gathered to see the home team play the Brooklyn Dodgers.
 The game was cut short in the top of the ninth inning, after a rain delay forced it past the Pennsylvania Sunday curfew.
 The Dodgers won the game 8–2 the following day.
-At 200 people, June 10, 1938 marked the smallest crowd to ever attend a Pirates game.
+At 200 people, June 10, 1938, was believed to have marked the smallest crowd to ever attend a Pirates game (against the Philadelphia Phillies), however, Baseball Reference has the attendance for that game listed as 1,034.
 On September 30, 1962, a crowd of 40,916 people saw the Steelers defeated by the New York Giants, at the Steelers' highest-attended game at the stadium.